alexandercoulter/fastfrechet/paper.md

 feature densities in CT scans [@petersen_wasserstein_2021].
-To accommodate the complex structure of such problems, @petersen_frechet_2019 proposed a regression framework called *Fréchet regression* which allows constrained responses.
-This regression framework was further extended for variable selection by @tucker_variable_2023, and @coulter_fast_2024 developed a fast variable selection algorithm for the specific setting of univariate distribution responses equipped with the 2-Wasserstein metric (*2-Wasserstein space*).
+To accommodate the complex structure of such problems, @petersen_frechet_2019 proposed a regression framework called *Fréchet regression* which allows non-Euclidean responses, including distributional responses.
+This regression framework was further extended for variable selection by @tucker_variable_2023, and @coulter_fast_2024 developed a fast variable selection algorithm for the specific setting of univariate distributional responses equipped with the 2-Wasserstein metric (*2-Wasserstein space*).
 We present `fastfrechet`, an R package providing fast implementation of these Fréchet regression and variable selection methods in 2-Wasserstein space, with resampling tools for automatic variable selection.